biocore/calour/INSTALL.md

 Just download the ezcalour_installer.exe and run it :)

-## Install miniconda (if already installed - skip this step)
+## Install Calour locally

-Go to [https://conda.io/miniconda.html](https://conda.io/miniconda.html), download the Python 3.6 64 bit installer, and run it.
+You need to install miniconda (or anaconda) first.
+Go to [https://conda.io/miniconda.html](https://conda.io/miniconda.html), download the Python 3 64 bit installer and run it.
 You can select all the default options in the installer.

-## Install Calour
+And then you can follow the instruction to install from bioconda or from github repository:

 ### Install from bioconda channel